p4dd9/birb/README.md

 ### Controls

 Tippy-Tappy, tap or click on the game screen to boost your bird up and navigate through the pipes.
-If you hit one of them, it's back to start!
+If you hit a pipe, it's back to start!
 Reddibirds is full responsive, hence, you can play it on mobile too.

 ### Powerups

+- Bonus Points
-**Coin** adds one point to the score
+    - **Coin** adds one point to the score
-**Emerald** adds five points to the score
+    - **Emerald** adds five points to the score
-**Sapphire** adds then points to the score
+    - **Sapphire** adds then points to the score
+- Mystery Boxes contain on random effect of the following
+    - **Shrink** becometiny, making it easier flap through gaps
+    - **Pixleation unverse** vision is pixelated
+    - **Lights out** everything gets darker with impaired vision excpet the bird
-**Keys (bronze, silver, gold)** increases the gap between the pipes to make it easier to navigate through
+    - **Keys (bronze, silver, gold)** increases the gap between the pipes to make it easier to navigate through
-**Mystery Boxes** well, its a mystery!
-One will shrink, the other pixelates the game for a couple of seconds, the other turns off the lights.

 ### Highscores